 - Drink lots of fluids.

-- Make sure you have the correct tools for the type of gardening that you are doing.
+- Make sure you have the correct tools for the type of gardening that you are doing, and that they are stored properly.

 - Start with lighter activities to warm up.
 Then progress to heavier activities before fatigue sets in.